arangodb/docs/3.9/upgrading-community-to-enterprise.md

 description of the two methods.
 Refer to the sections below for a detailed procedure.

+The Enterprise Edition of ArangoDB requires a license to activate the Enterprise Edition features.
+For more information about setting a license key, see [License Management](../administration-license.html).

 Procedure for a _Logical_ Upgrade
 ---------------------------------